GergelyOlah/PKPrtf/README.md

 # Documentation:
 Account key information is stored in account.js.
-Only account example file inclided, the acutal account key will be sent out by email.
+Only account example file included, the acutal account key will be sent out by email.